Energy crisis: EU chief wants to tap excess producer profits | Headlines

 - Belgium

+Capping prices will not draw down use, so the European Commission also wants people to consume less, particularly during peak hours.

+The commission's goal is to reduce electricity consumption in the bloc by at least 5 per cent during peak use hours.

-Von der Leyen, sporting Ukraine's national colours with a blue top and yellow jacket, also said the bloc's electricity market must be reformed to properly tackle the energy crisis.
+Von der Leyen, sporting Ukraine's national colors with a blue top and yellow jacket, also said the bloc's electricity market must be reformed to properly tackle the energy crisis.

 She said a "deep and comprehensive reform of the electricity market" is required to reduce the influence of natural gas on the way that prices are set.